Analysis of 82Rb PET studies

 Rubidium is an analogue of potassium, and [82Rb]Rb+ is actively transported into living cells by ion pumps.
 It is only partially extracted from blood into tissue during one capillary pass, but can still provide an estimate of tissue perfusion.
 Extraction of Rb+ is lower than that of K+ (Sheehan & Renkin, 1972).
 The main advantage of [82Rb]Rb+ over a diffusible perfusion tracer, such as [15O]H2O, is that 82Rb can be produced with a radionuclide generator without access to an on-site cyclotron.

 Positron emission tomography enables noninvasive quantification of myocardial perfusion (MBF).
-PET tracers that are used for estimation of blood flow include diffusible tracer [15O]H2O and partially extracted tracers 82Rb and [13N]ammonia.
+PET tracers that are used for assessment of MBF include diffusible tracer [15O]H2O and partially extracted tracers 82Rb and [13N]ammonia.
 During one capillary pass, monovalent potassium analogue 82Rb ([82Rb]Rb+) is only partially extracted by the myocardial cells via the Na+/K+ adenosine triphosphatase pump, and extraction is inversely and non-linearly proportional to perfusion.
 Furthermore, extraction and retention, at a given perfusion level, may be affected by drugs or severe acidosis, hypoxia, and ischemia.

 In 82Rb studies the scanner may be near its saturation limit, which limits the amount of tracer that can be injected.
 Together with the short physical halflife, this leads to a low signal-to-noise ratio.
 That has to be taken into account, when deciding between 2D and 3D scanning (Votaw & White, 2001).
 Model selection can be misguided and analysis may lead to biased results, if PET scanner is saturated or dead-time correction is not working properly.
 The relatively high positron energy of 82Rb leads to relatively poor image quality and reduced spatial resolution.